filippabodecker/autonomous-dog-search-robot/README.md

 **Result:**
 The detection response follows one coordinated sequence, allowing navigation, image capture, storage, treat dispensing and communication to work together without conflicting actions.

+### 5. Adapting the Fixed Camera

+**Challenge:**
+The K10 camera is mounted directly on the controller board and faced the wrong direction in the robot’s final layout.

+**Design decision:**
+I added a camera extension cable and reversed the camera orientation so it could face forward while the K10 remained in its required mounting position.
+The modification was based on [DFRobot’s K10 camera extension and flipping guide](https://www.digikey.se/en/maker/blogs/2025/unihiker-k10-camera-extension-flipping-guide-for-airobotics-projects).

+**Result:**
+The robot gained a forward-facing camera view without requiring the K10 or the rest of the mechanical layout to be repositioned.

 ---